ThrottlingTroll/ThrottlingTroll/ThrottlingTroll.AzureFunctions/README.md

         };
     });
 });
 ```

-### To delay responses instead of returning errors

-Provide a response fabric implementation with a delay in it.
-Also set **ShouldContinueAsNormal** to **true** (this will make ThrottlingTroll do the normal request processing instead of shortcutting to a 429 status) :
+If you want ThrottlingTroll to proceed with the rest of your processing pipeline (instead of shortcutting to an error response), set **ShouldContinueAsNormal** to **true** in your response fabric:

 ```
 builder.ConfigureFunctionsWorkerDefaults((hostBuilderContext, workerAppBuilder) => {

     workerAppBuilder.UseThrottlingTroll(hostBuilderContext, options =>
     {
-        // Custom response fabric, impedes the normal response for 3 seconds options.ResponseFabric = async (limitExceededResult, requestProxy, responseProxy, requestAborted) => {
+        // Custom response fabric, returns 400 BadRequest + some custom content options.ResponseFabric = async (limitExceededResult, requestProxy, responseProxy, requestAborted) =>
+        {
             await Task.Delay(TimeSpan.FromSeconds(3));